uleroboticsgroup/PyX-CNN/README.md

 - min: minimum of the MIS values in the layer
 - median: median of the MIS values in the layer

+## Metrics

+[all_metrics.ipynb](https://github.com/uleroboticsgroup/PyX-CNN/blob/main/all_metrics.ipynb) generate metrics charts for each model.

 # Python environment (Python 3.10)

 > conda install -c conda-forge cudatoolkit=11.2 cudnn=8.1.0